gecio/gecio.github.io/docs/_optimist/guided_tour/step11/index.en.md

         up dhclient -1 -6 -cf /etc/dhcp/dhclient6.conf -lf /var/lib/dhcp/dhclient6.ens3.leases -v ens3 || true
     ```

-Now that you have created the files, you will reenable the interface:
+Now that you have created the files, you can reenable the interface:

 ```bash
 sudo ifdown ens3 && sudo ifup ens3
 ```

-Once this is completed, you will have working IPv4 and IPv6 addresses.
+Once complete, you will have working IPv4 and IPv6 addresses.

 If you want to automate the actions above, you can add this to the *cloud-init*
 part of our heat template (we will go over cloud-init in [Step 19](/optimist/guided_tour/step19/):